CartoDB/torque-tiles/1.0/spec.md

 and are currently restricted to [global-mercator] (http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification#global-mercator).
-Coordinates within a TileCube are measured in pixel offsets from the boarder and assume 256x256 pixel tiles.
+Coordinates within a TileCube are measured in pixel offsets from the border and assume 256x256 pixel tiles.

 ## Metadata